Royal College Intramural Grant Program

 Funding is available for projects up to a maximum of two years in duration.

-The final report must be sent to the Associate Director, Research Unit, Royal College.
-Projects approved for two years of funding will receive the final year of funding upon receipt of a satisfactory mid-project progress report to the adjudicating committee and presentation to the Senior Management Committee.
+The final report must be sent to the Education Research Grants Coordinator, Research Unit, Royal College.
+Projects approved for multiple-year funding will receive the second year of funding upon receipt of a satisfactory mid-project progress report.

 The publication of project findings is expected.
 The financial support of “The Royal College of Physicians and Surgeons of Canada” must be acknowledged in all publications resulting from this grant.
 Presentation of research is encouraged at an associated Royal College conference (e.g. International Conference on Residency Education, Simulation Summit, and CPD Accreditation Conference) or equivalent.
 Identifying the Royal College as a funder is expected, when applicable.